 The fourth chapter of this dense text, which is now enjoying a second renaissance thanks to the film by the same name directed by Paul Dalio, details the link between imagination and temperament; it observes that, not surprisingly, manic-depressive artists were in their “high” moods during their highest period of creativity, and that “inspiration” itself dips into the irrational.
 Hence an “unquiet” mind is more receptive to that.

-Hypomania (the milder manic state) is a “state of grace” for creativity, as it is marked by ability to make connections between opposites and rapid, fluid and divergent thoughts, with divergent thoughts being the hallmark of creative individuals.
+Hypomania (the milder manic state) is a “state of grace” for creativity, as it is marked by the ability to make connections between opposites and rapid, fluid, and divergent thoughts, with divergent thoughts being the hallmark of creative individuals.
 In fact, hypomanic traits contribute to higher scores on tests assessing creativity.

 So where does inspiration fit in?
 Jamison postulates that inspiration is a pre-logical thought with elements of bisociative thinking, and the creative act per se is a regression to primitive levels of cognitive capability, “a regress to the underground” that is carried out without “losing touch with the surface.”
 So, you can see how being able to form divergent thought fits in the picture.

-Think of those mythological and literary figures such as poets visited by Muses, Druids, Soothsayers or the norse god Odin.
+Think of those mythological and literary figures such as poets visited by Muses, Druids, Soothsayers, or the Norse god Odin.
 A frenzied state was essential in the creation of poetry and/or music (the two disciplines were not as distinct as they are nowadays).

-All these observations lead us to the “chicken or the egg” question: what comes first, high creativity or high moods?
+All these observations lead us to the “chicken or the egg” question: what comes first high creativity, or high moods?

 One cannot, however, forget about the depressive component of the illness.
 Since what distinguishes a creative mind from a non-creative mind is the ability to draw connections between the opposites, Jamison stresses the importance of the coexistence between mania and depression.
-Melancholy cools the ardor of mania and helps put thoughts in order.
+Melancholy cool the ardor of mania and helps put thoughts in order.
 After all, there have been many instances in which artists highlight the “Night Journey” in their creative expression.
-It’s that part of the process/journey during which, Jamison explains, “the artist-hero suffers overwhelming experiences, or a spiritual crisis, that convulses the deepest foundations of his being”” In other words, “the suffered is the learned.”
+It’s that part of the process/journey during which, Jamison explains, “the artist-hero suffers overwhelming experiences, or a spiritual crisis, that convulses the deepest foundations of his being” In other words, “the suffered is learned.”